 Rotary Clubs help local flood-affected communities to recover

-Thanks to donations by Rotarians and Rotary Clubs across Scotland, funds were collected to help communities affected by the unprecedented flooding at the turn of the year.
+Thanks to donations by Rotarians and Rotary Clubs across Scotland, funds were collected to help communities affected by the unprecedented flooding at the turn of last year.
 Here is how some clubs in affected areas have used these funds to help return their sommunities to some degree of normality.

 The funding in Peebles went to two local clubs, both located near the River Tweed, and both suffering extensive damage to property not covered by insurance.
 The Clubs were the Rugby Club and the Bowling Club.

 The Rugby Club suffered damaged to their boundaries and were awarded £1800 toward the cost of replacement.
 A permanent advertising board is now located on the perimeter of the ground confirming Rotary’s support and was in place in time for the club’s end of season Rugby 7’s event.
 We also had an advert in the 7’s programme confirming Rotary’s support.